Vacatures geplaatst door AMOLF

 Qualifications

-We have a number of positions available (PhD and PD).
-We are looking for outstanding experimental physicists or chemists with an interest in single-molecule techniques, ambition to make breakthrough findings, programming skills to handle complex data, and who thrive in a diverse, collaborative, and supportive environment.
+We are looking for outstanding experimental physicists, chemists, or biologists with demonstratable interest in quantitative biophysics questions, experience in programming and/or machine learning, handling of complex data, and who thrives in a diverse, collaborative, and supportive environment.
 Excellent verbal and written English skills are essential.

 Work environment